thaboyaluya/niraui/README.md

 ## 🏁 Quick Start Example Project

-Here’s a minimal HTML project you can use to test Nira UI quickly (via CDN):
+Here’s a minimal HTML project you can use to test NiraUI quickly (via CDN):

 ```html
 <!DOCTYPE html>